 - Do you have checks for wants and needs?

 These questions will help you evaluate the magnitude of your financial mess.
-Besides, It will help you shape your skills and put them into good use.
+Besides, It will help you shape your skills and put them to good use.

 Build a Spending Plan